Enhancing Scalability in Bayesian Nonparametric Factor Analysis of Spatiotemporal Data: Discussion

-The Appendices are structured as follows. \Cref{appenA} provides full Gibbs sampling details for our three spatiotemporal Bayesian Gaussian factor models (\Cref{sect2a,sect2b,sect3}). \Cref{appenB} elaborates on temporal-related computational burdens for a large number of time points $T\in\mathbb{N},\,T>1$ and our corresponding powerful acceleration solutions when all time points are equally spaced. \Cref{appenC,appenD,appenE,appenF} complement \Cref{sect2,sect3,sect4,sect5}, respectively.
-More specifically, \Cref{appenC} presents detailed methodology and justification with respect to introducing latent normal variables $z_{jl}(\bm{s}_{i,o})\overset{\ind}{\sim}N(\alpha_{jl}(\bm{s}_{i,o}),1)$ to bring about conjugacy for $\bm{\alpha}_{jl}$'s and thus enabling computationally feasible posterior sampling for our model in \Cref{sect2b}; \Cref{appenD} offers some pivotal notes regarding our novel approach adapting slice sampling \parencite{Walker2007} for computationally and storage-wise efficient Bayesian spatial clustering not mentioned in \Cref{sect3}; \Cref{appenE} gives some general comments on the Nearest-Neighbor Gaussian Process (NNGP); \Cref{appenF} discusses detailed procedures for predictions at future time points and cases pertaining to spatial prediction not covered in \Cref{sect5a}.
-Finally, \Cref{appenG} extends our models to address three non-normal observation data types that still correspond to Gaussian kernels, possibly after some shrewd transformations.
+This Supplementary Material is structured as follows. \Cref{appenA} provides full Gibbs sampling details for our spatiotemporal Bayesian Gaussian factor analysis models. \Cref{appenB} elaborates on temporal-related computational burdens for a large number of time points $T\in\mathbb{N},\,T>1$ and our corresponding powerful acceleration solutions when all time points are equally spaced. \Cref{appenC} models the latent temporal process $\{\bm{\eta}_t\}_{t=1}^T$ using a $\VAR(1)$ structure for evenly dispersed time points. \Cref{appenD,appenE,appenF,appenG,appenH,appenI} complement \Cref{sect2,sect3,sect4,sect5,sect6}.
+Specifically, \Cref{appenD} presents detailed methodology and justification with respect to introducing latent normal variables $z_{jl_j}^o(\bm{s}_{i})\overset{\ind}{\sim}N(\alpha_{jl_j}^o(\bm{s}_{i}),1)$ to bring about conjugacy for $\bm{\alpha}_{jl_j}$'s and thus enabling computationally feasible posterior sampling for \Cref{sect2}'s model; \Cref{appenE} offers some pivotal notes regarding our novel approach adapting slice sampling \parencite{Walker2007} for computationally and storage-wise efficient Bayesian spatial clustering not mentioned in \Cref{sect3}; \Cref{appenF} gives some general comments on the Nearest-Neighbor Gaussian Process (NNGP); \Cref{appenG} discusses detailed procedures for predictions at future time points and cases pertaining to spatial prediction not covered in \Cref{sect5a}; \Cref{appenH} summarizes the computational complexity and memory improvements (with respect to MCMC-based posterior sampling and subsequent vital inferential tasks including spatial prediction and clustering) corresponding to each of our three novelties, i.e., slice sampling, spatial NNGP prior, and sequential updates; \Cref{appenI} displays extensive complementary simulation results with detailed procedures and explanations.
+Finally, \Cref{appenJ} extends our models to address three non-normal observation data types that still correspond to Gaussian kernels, possibly after some shrewd transformations.